mindspore-ai/docs/docs/federated/docs/source_en/object_detection_application_in_cross_silo.md

     Then it means that cross-silo federated is started successfully and `worker_0` is training.
 Other workers can be viewed in a similar way.

-    At present, the 'worker' node of Cloud Federated supports the distributed training mode of single machine multi-card and multi-machine multi-card. `run_cross_silo_fasterrcnn_worker_distributed.py` is a python script for users to start distributed training of the worker node, and supports configuration modification via argparse.
-Execute the following instructions, representing the distributed 'worker' that starts this federated learning task, where 'device_num' represents the number of processes started by the 'worker' cluster, 'run_distribute' represents the distributed training started by the cluster, and its http start port is '6668'.
-Number of 'worker' processes is '4':
+    At present, the `worker` node of Cloud Federated supports the distributed training mode of single machine multi-card and multi-machine multi-card. `run_cross_silo_fasterrcnn_worker_distributed.py` is a python script for users to start distributed training of the worker node, and supports configuration modification via argparse.
+Execute the following instructions, representing the distributed `worker` that starts this federated learning task, where `device_num` represents the number of processes started by the `worker` cluster, `run_distribute` represents the distributed training started by the cluster, and its http start port is `6668`.
+Number of `worker` processes is `4`:

     ```sh
     python run_cross_silo_fasterrcnn_worker_distributed.py --device_num=4 --run_distribute=True --dataset_path=/path/to/datasets/coco_split/split_100 --http_server_address=127.0.0.1:6668
     ```

-    Enter the 'worker_distributed/log_output/' folder in the current directory and run the 'grep -rn "epoch" *' command to view the logs of the 'worker' distributed cluster.
+    Enter the `worker_distributed/log_output/` folder in the current directory and run the `grep -rn "epoch" *` command to view the logs of the `worker` distributed cluster.
 You can see the following information:

     ```sh
     epoch: 1 step: 1 total_loss: 0.613467